-There will be two exams in this course.
+There will be two midterm exams in this course on Canvas under Canvas Quizzes which will prepare you for a comp exam format.
 Make sure you have Respondus LockDown browser set up!
-Exams take place on Thursdays during the synchronous online class day, no exceptions.
-Further details will be discussed in class.
+If a student must miss an exam, this should be discussed with me at least one week ahead of time.
 In the event of an emergency, students should email me immediately and provide documentation ASAP.
-In the event of an emergency, students should email me immediately and provide documentation ASAP.
 Please note that if a student misses an exam and I have not accepted a student's excuse, a grade of "0" will be given.
 If the absence is excused, the weight of the missing exam will be distributed across the remaining course material.
+Note that the graduate comprehensive exam takes place on the first Friday in May and the second exam has been scheduled with this in mind.